 I started off my PhD working in particle physics and cosmology.
 Along the way, I got really interested in the notion of renormalization group flow in large and complex systems, and how this seemingly leads to the dynamical emergence of the dimension of scale.
 I find it fascinating how ideas at the heart of renormalization group flow, mixed with inputs from information theory and computational complexity, might have deep and diverse applications such as the holographic emergence of gravity from quantum mechanics, and statistical inference.
-These are some of the things I spend my time, thinking about.

 Beyond the Standard Model phenomenology